Shoresh613/astro-script/README.md

 - **Purpose**: Saves geographic coordinates of frequently used locations to minimize repeated API calls.
 - **Usage**: Automatically updated when users add new locations through the GUI or script.

-### Event Files
+### Events and Locations File

-- **Filename**: `saved_events.json`
+- **Filename**: `events.db`
 - **Purpose**: Stores details of astrological events, such as dates, times, and locations, for quick retrieval.
+Locations are also stored so as not to have the retrieve the same coordinates from the internet each time.
 - **Usage**: Users can save event details for future reference, which facilitates repeated analyses without re-entering data.
 This is done automatically whenever a name is given as an argument.

-### Time Zone Files

-- **Filename**: `timezones.txt`
-- **Purpose**: Lists available time zones used for accurate time conversions.
-- **Usage**: Read by the system to populate time zone options in the GUI, ensuring that users can select their appropriate time zone easily.

-These files are crucial for AstroScript's operation, allowing it to perform accurate calculations and provide a seamless user experience.
-Users are encouraged to back up these files regularly, especially if they store important event data.

 ## Font Management